 Community housing (CH) is rental housing for low- to moderate-income or special-needs households.
-It is managed by community-based organisations that have received capital or a recurrent subsidy from government.
+It is managed by community-based organisations that lease properties from government or have received capital or a recurrent subsidy from government.
 CH models vary across states and territories, and the housing stock may be owned by a variety of groups including government.

 Since 1996–97, the AIHW has compiled CH data from state and territory housing authorities on an annual basis.
 These data help to describe the performance of the current National Housing and Homelessness Agreement and the former National Affordable Housing Agreement and Commonwealth-State Housing Agreement.